 Chair, Department of Nutrition and Food Sciences

 Kathryn Silliman has taught in the Department of Nutrition and Food Sciences since fall of 1990.
-She received her MS and PhD degrees from the University of California, Berkeley.
-She has taught several nutrition courses for the Department over the years including Advanced Human Nutrition and the core graduate courses, Topics in Vitamins and Minerals and Topics in Macronutrients.
-She served as Coordinator for the Graduate Program for eight years.
-She has been Program Coordinator/Department Chair since summer of 2003.
-She particularly enjoys her role as advisor to students and in 2010 she received the Outstanding Academic Advisor Award.
+She received her MS and PhD from the University of California, Berkeley.
+She has taught several nutrition courses for the department over the years, including Advanced Human Nutrition and the core graduate courses, Topics in Vitamins and Minerals, and Topics in Macronutrients.
+She served as coordinator for the Graduate Program for eight years.
+She has been program coordinator/department chair since summer of 2003.
+She particularly enjoys her role as advisor to students, and in 2010, she received the Outstanding Academic Advisor Award.

 Director, Center for Nutrition and Activity Promotion

-Dr. Cindy Wolff has been a professor in the Nutrition and Food Sciences Department at CSU, Chico since 1987.
-She is the Executive Director of the Center for Nutrition and Activity Promotion at CSUC as well as the Sierra Cascade Nutrition and Activity Consortium, a Network for a Healthy California funded consortium with more than 20 school districts, 800 schools and 40 community partners in 11 north state counties.
-Dr. Wolff has received numerous awards including the CSUC Outstanding Project Directors Award, the California Dietetic Association's Outstanding Dietetic Educator Award, and the American Dietetic Association's New Researcher Award.
+Cindy Wolff, MPA, PhD, RD, has been a professor in the Nutrition and Food Sciences Department at CSU, Chico since 1987.
+She is the executive director of the Center for Nutrition and Activity Promotion at CSU, Chico as well as the Sierra Cascade Nutrition and Activity Consortium, a Network for a Healthy California-funded consortium with more than 20 school districts, 800 schools, and 40 community partners in 11 North State counties.
+Wolff has received numerous awards, including the CSU, Chico Outstanding Project Directors Award, the California Dietetic Association's Outstanding Dietetic Educator Award, and the American Dietetic Association's New Researcher Award.